PacktPublishing/ASP.NET-Core-5-Design-Patterns/README.md

 # Getting Started

-1. You need a copy of `An atypical .NET 5 Design Patterns book` to make sense of the code projects as many projects starts with bad code and get refactored into better ones.
+1. You need a copy of `An atypical .NET 5 Design Patterns book` to make sense of the code projects as many projects start with bad code and get refactored into better ones.

     - <mark>TODO: add a link</mark>